Skip to content

 Google Gemini

 Gemini is Google’s AI and it has one major advantage over the others: it’s integrated into Google Workspace.
 If your business runs on Google Docs, Sheets, or Gmail, Gemini can draft emails, summarise threads, and help write documents without leaving the app.
-Gemini Advanced costs around £19/month, but the free version is solid for basic tasks.
+Google AI Pro costs around £19/month, but the free version is solid for basic tasks.
 It also has live internet access by default, meaning it can pull in current product prices or regulatory updates.

 Best for: teams using Google Workspace, research tasks requiring live data.